pcandido/nginx-cache/README.md

 proxy_cache_background_update on;
 ```

 Note the cache status, in this case, isn't CACHE UPDATING, but CACHE STALE.
-I recommend to log `upstream_cache_status` to be able to differentiate the background updating process (`upstream_cache_status = "-"`) and a real error (`upstream_cache_status = "500"`), as the cache status is the same for both cases.

 Let's see one example using the background update.

 ```mermaid
 sequenceDiagram